MV Agusta Brutale series: Brutale 1000 RR

+It's the world's fastest Hyper-Naked bike by top speed.
 Designed as a production version of the Brutale 1000 Serie Oro, the Brutale 1000 RR was introduced at the 2019 EICMA show.
 Steel nuts and bolts are used where the Serie Oro used titanium.
 Wheels are forged aluminium.
 The machine is available in red and grey or yellow and grey finishes.

 Brutale 1000 RS

 Introduced in 2021, the Brutale 1000 RS was added to the range to provide "slightly more touring-oriented option" to the 1000 RR.
 Whilst retaining the RR's engine and frame, the RS uses different suspension, brakes and seating to provide a more comfortable ride over longer distances.